Chinese elm Bonsai Care guidelines

-Pests and diseases: Often the Chinese Elm is infested by spider mites or scale when humidity is low.
-Appropriate pesticides should be used and frequent spraying with water might help additionally.
-Spraying with thinned lime-sulfur or systemic pesticides can make the Chinese Elm drop all its leaves, so avoid these products.
+The Chinese Elm is often infested by spider mites or scale when humidity is low.
+Appropriate pesticides should be used, and frequent spraying with water helps to deter pests and diseases.
+Spraying with thinned lime-sulfur or systemic pesticides can cause the Chinese Elm to lose all its leaves, so avoid these products.
 For more detailed information on these techniques, check out our Bonsai tree care section.